HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/cfg_dx_search/wcm_config_search.md

     -   **Searchservice.searchseed.excludeContentResourceTypeElement**

-        Set this parameter to true to exclude the default file resource element of a content item which is set to resource type from the seedlist, since the default file resource element is already being pointed to by the content item.
+        Set this parameter to `true` to exclude the default file resource element of a content item which is set to resource type from the seedlist, since the default file resource element is already being pointed to by the content item.
 The default setting is false.

+    -   **Searchservice.SearchSeed.excludeFields**

+        Set this parameter to `true` to exclude

 4. Click **Apply** and then **OK**.